Lens metadata missing in Digikam converted DNG files

 Something in the exif data of th DNG is strange.
 It reports a crop factor of 6.4 (the CR2 reports 1.6) and consequently reports a focal length of 222.8 mm instead of 55.0 mm.
 My guess would be that lensfun is somewhat confused by these numbers.
 I haven't checked if we read these fields though.

-#2 Updated by Pascal de Bruijn over 6 years ago
+#2 Updated by Pascal de Bruijn about 7 years ago

 - % Done changed from 0 to 20